LGBTQI Resource Page

-This term refers to people whose gender identity or gender expression is different from the sex they were assigned at birth.
+This term refers to people whose gender identity is different from the sex they were assigned at birth.
 Being transgender does not have any relation to sexual orientation.
 Transgender people may identify as straight, gay, lesbian, bisexual, etc.

 These identities describe someone whose gender expression is neither male nor female, may identify as both male and female at one time, as different genders at different times, or as no gender at all.
 Usually, genderqueer and gender non-conforming people avoid gender-specific pronouns like “she/her” and “he/him,” and use more neutral pronouns instead like “they/them.”

 This term is for people whose gender identity matches their biological sex assigned at birth.